surlykke/WindowArranger/README.md

 # WindowArranger

-WindowArranger is a simple tool to arrange windows when using Sway or i3.
+WindowArranger is a simple tool to arrange windows when using Sway

-In the following we will describe WindowArranger as used on ```sway```.
-If you're on i3, you should read ```swaymsg``` as ```i3-msg```.

 ## Install

-You need go and fyne installed.
+You need go installed.

-On Ubuntu this is probably sufficient:
+On Debian or a Debian-derived distro this is probably sufficient:

 ```
-sudo apt-get install golang gcc libgl1-mesa-dev xorg-dev
+sudo apt-get install golang
 ```

 If you're on another distro, please consult the manual.

-Please note that WindowArranger creates dummywindows which run under X, so you'll need xwayland running.
-Once fyne applications can run natively under wayland, this requirement will go away.

 To build, do: